thisisthedave/tasknotes/docs/settings/task-defaults.md

 This feature provides powerful flexibility for automatically organizing your tasks into meaningful folder structures based on their properties and creation date.

+## Archive Folder Management

+TaskNotes can automatically move tasks to a designated archive folder when archived, and back to the default tasks folder when unarchived.

+**Move archived tasks to folder** - Controls whether tasks are automatically moved when archived.
+Disabled by default.

+**Archive folder** - Specifies the destination folder for archived tasks (default: `TaskNotes/Archive`).
+Only appears when the move setting is enabled.
+Supports the same template variables as the default tasks folder.

+The system prevents file overwrites by checking for existing files and showing error messages if conflicts are detected.
+Archive operations continue even if file moves fail.

 ### Store Title Exclusively in Filename

 This setting provides an alternative way to manage your task titles.
 When enabled, the task's title will be used as the filename, and the `title` property will be removed from the frontmatter.
 This is a significant data storage change that simplifies frontmatter but disables all other filename templating options.